 Check-out this short clip from Duncan Hutt our Head of Land Management filmed at Bell Crag Flow.

-We were absolutely delighted by the public's response as once again so many people shared thier wild activities and experiences.
+Last year we were absolutely delighted by the public's response as once again so many people shared thier wild activities and experiences.
 More than 25,000 people from London to the Outer Hebrides took part and we exceeded the 2016 target of over 1,000,000 Random Acts of Wildness.
 Our CEO Mike Pratt even documented his wild encounters - read his blog entries here.
+And you can see a sample of our 30 Days experiences in the graphic below.

 Click on a thumbnail to view a larger image